nani05190682/mohi/content.md

 ### **1. Objective**

-To enable IT, development, and operations teams at Ralph Lauren to gain practical expertise in modern DevOps methodologies and Microservices architecture.
+To enable IT, development, and operations teams at  to gain practical expertise in modern DevOps methodologies and Microservices architecture.
 This training is tailored to support digital transformation and streamline infrastructure modernization.

 ---